 How strong are PLA and ABS parts?

-PLA and ABS have similar tensile strengths, making them solid options for many prototyping applications.
-Designers and engineers often prefer ABS due to its improved ductility over PLA.
-ABS has higher flexural strength and better elongation before breaking than PLA, which means that ABS can also be used for end-use applications.
-PLA, on the other hand, is more popular for rapid prototyping when the form is more critical than the function.
+PLA and ABS have similar tensile strengths, which makes both suitable for many prototyping applications.
+Engineers often select ABS for its improved ductility compared to PLA.
+ABS offers higher flexural strength and greater elongation at break, which supports some end-use applications.
+PLA is commonly used for rapid prototyping when form is more important than function.

 How fast can you print with PLA and ABS?